ganphys/castep2boltz/README.md

 You can obtained the interface either as part of the CASTEP distribution, or download the most recent version from https://github.com/ganphys/castep2boltz

+The current version of the interface is compatible with BoltzTraP v.1.2.5

 ### Prerequisites

 The interface is a python script which uses python2.7 and requires the following libraries: numpy, ase and spglib